agoragames/leaderboard/README.markdown

-  rank_members(members_and_scores): Rank an array of members in the leaderboard where you can call via (member_name, score) or pass in an array of [member_name, score] merge_leaderboards(destination, keys, options = {:aggregate => :min}): Merge leaderboards given by keys with this leaderboard into destination intersect_leaderboards(destination, keys, options = {:aggregate => :min}): Intersect leaderboards given by keys with this leaderboard into destination
+  rank_members(members_and_scores): Rank an array of members in the leaderboard where you can call via (member_name, score) or pass in an array of [member_name, score] merge_leaderboards(destination, keys, options = {:aggregate => :min}): Merge leaderboards given by keys with this leaderboard into destination intersect_leaderboards(destination, keys, options = {:aggregate => :min}): Intersect leaderboards given by keys with this leaderboard into destination top(number, options): Retrieve members from the leaderboard within a range from 1 to the number given.
 ```

 Check the [online documentation](http://rubydoc.info/gems/leaderboard/frames) for more detail on each method.